jgrss/geowombat/doc/source/tutorial-why.rst

 Why not Xarray?
 ---------------

-Xarray's :func:`open_rasterio <https://docs.xarray.dev/en/v2022.10.0/generated/xarray.open_rasterio.html>`_ function is the interface to rasterio.
+Xarray's `open_rasterio <https://docs.xarray.dev/en/v2022.10.0/generated/xarray.open_rasterio.html>`_ function is the interface to rasterio.
 It opens a raster lazily as a Dask array, which means data are not loaded into memory until requested.
 However, Xarray is intended to be a `general purpose library <http://xarray.pydata.org/en/stable/internals.html#extending-xarray>`_.
 Therefore, it does not include geo-specific tasks included in GeoWombat, such as radiometric adjustments, vector/raster interaction, and special